Property Disclosure Statement

 Why You Need a Property Disclosure Statement

 You are selling your home and state law requires you to provide a property disclosure statement to prospective buyers before or at the time of the purchase agreement.
+Start with our free property disclosure template to see the standard format for your state.

 Your real estate agent has advised you to complete a thorough disclosure to protect yourself against post-sale claims from buyers who discover defects after closing.
+Get a quote for your property disclosure statement to ensure complete coverage of all state-required disclosure categories.

 You are selling a pre-1978 property and must comply with the federal lead-based paint disclosure requirements in addition to state disclosure obligations.